Ask yourself or others these questions:

 The drawing below is of an imagined carpet, rag-rug.
 It is constructed by birth dates of three families.
 Each date is telling about the family members life and deeds.
-For instance 12-7-2013 is the grand mother of 18-9-1986 and she told her grand child about the mountains of the north, from where she came to the low land on the east coast.
+For instance a child is born on 12-7-2013 or the grand mother is born on 18-9-1986 and she told her grand child about the mountains of the north, from where she came to the low land on the east coast.
 A big change for her.

 12 - 7 - 1913

 10 - 8 - 1915

 24 - 5 - 1965

 12 - 11 - 1989